CORNELIA KUBLER KAVANAGH

-Cornelia Kubler Kavanagh is a daughter of noted art historian, George Kubler.
+Cornelia Kubler Kavanagh is a daughter of noted art historian George Kubler.
 Not surprisingly, she was nurtured in an environment rich in the visual arts.
-A self-taught artist, Kavanagh’s artistic consciousness was nurtured by extensive travels abroad and studies in South America and Europe.
-Although she had imagined becoming an artist after college, she taught history while raising her family, before giving in to her life-long passion for translating form into sculpture.
-For the past 35 years she has worked exclusively as a sculptor.
-Teaching herself to carve stone in the Modernist tradition of Moore, Hepworth and Arp, Kavanagh gradually developed a style of her own characterized by rounded, sensual shapes.
-As demand for her sculpture increased, Kavanagh turned to carving polystyrene, then finishing her maquettes in plaster or polymer for casting in bronze and aluminum.
+A self-taught artist, Kavanagh’s artistic consciousness was informed by extensive travels abroad and studies in South America and Europe.
+Although she had imagined becoming an artist right after college, she taught history while raising her family, before giving in to her life-long passion for translating ideas into form.

 Although Kavanagh’s subject matter is diverse, she is continually drawn to nature for inspiration, and has mounted several exhibitions that address environmental concerns.
 These include tsunami waves, “Sea Butterflies” as surrogates for ocean acidification, and ice moulins as markers of global warming.
 Her most recent museum show, at The Yale Peabody Museum, celebrated the goddess figures of the Upper Paleolithic, the world’s first three-dimensional representations of the female form.